Stimulated Smith-Purcell emission based on bound states in the continuum: Abstract

 \section{Abstract}

-We describe a simple method to produce coherent Smith-Purcell radiation with a single dielectric grating.
-The scheme exploits a strong resonance which enables staggering enhancements of diffraction modes of a subwavelength grating under evanescent wave incidence.
-The interaction between a continuous electron beam and the resonant mode can bunch electrons, resulting in coherent oscillation, and consequently superradiant Smith-Purcell radiation.
-Using a higher-order diffraction mode for Smith-Purcell radiation allows one to use low-energy electrons available from tabletop sources.
-This work potentially paves the way to a compact coherent radiation source, which may find application in the fields of communications, physics, and biology.
+Recent advances in the development of bound states in the continuum offer new strategies to tailor electron-wave interaction and hence control the electron-induced emission.
+In this article we investigate the design to produce stimulated Smith-Purcell emission with a single open grating.
+This scheme exploits a strong radiative resonance near a bound state in the continuum, enabling staggering enhancements of multiple diffraction orders of a subwavelength grating under evanescent wave incidence.
+The interaction between a continuous electron beam and the radiative resonant mode bunches electrons, resulting in coherent oscillation and consequently stimulated Smith-Purcell radiation.
+Using a higher diffraction order for Smith-Purcell radiation, coherent radiation with low-energy electrons is also allowed.
+The interaction with a radiative mode that has two propagating space harmonics enables stimulated radiation towards two different directions.
+This work paves the way to a compact coherent radiation source, which may find application in communications, physics, and biology.